w3c/event-timing/README.md

 * Pointer down which is followed by a pointer up
 * Click

+This list intentionally excludes scrolls, which are often not blocked on javascript execution.

 In Chrome, the 99'th percentile of FID is over 1 second.
 This is ~4x the 99'th percentile of the input delay of these events overall.
 In the median, we see a delay of ~10ms for the first event, and ~2.5ms for subsequent events.

-This list intentionally excludes scrolls, which are often not blocked on javascript execution.

-In order to address capture user pain caused by slow initial interactions, we propose always reporting first input timing within the Event Timing API.
+In order to understand and address user pain caused by slow initial interactions, we propose always reporting first input timing within the Event Timing API.
 We do this by exposing a `PerformanceEventTiming` whose `entryType` is `first-input`.
 This event does not have the `duration` requirement, it just needs to be one among the event types described above.
 Thus, FID can be computed via the Event Timing API as follows: